Financial Aid and Scholarships

 Message from Assistant Dean of Admissions, Maureen Stokan

 Library Assistant Positions

 A limited number of Library Assistant positions are available for selected students.
-Recipients work as School of Law library aides or administration aides for a maximum 340 hours during the academic year.
+Recipients work as School of Law library aides or administration aides for a maximum of 340 hours during the academic year.
 Accepted students may submit a cover letter and resume to Charles Sprowls at email@example.com.

 Loan Repayment Assistance Program